ciceroOslo/cscm-input-data-generation/README.md

 you want to convert from rcmip formatted csvs.
 This data is read, converted and linearly interpolated to missing years.
 Finally a formatted files are printed for each scenario and forcing type specified.

+### `make_RF_files_IGCC.py`
+This script is used to read in and convert IGCC forcing data for Solar, Volcanic and Land Use Albedo change data to ciceroscm compatible data formats for these.

 ### `make_input_w_regional_aerosol.py`
 Is a supplement to  `make_scenario_files_RCMIP.py`, which can take an existing